MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 Generally, AI workloads break down into two categories: generative AI and discriminative AI.

-**Generative AI** refers to 9machine learning practices based workloads.
-These practices are designed to autonomously generate novel outputs rather than return results that the workload finds within the data model based on pattern analysis.
-Generative AI includes language models that you can pretrain on users' datasets or use like software as a service (SaaS) solutions, such as Azure OpenAI Service.
+**Generative AI** is a form of AI, built on machine learning, that uses trained models to autonomously generate novel outputs.
+Generative AI includes language models that you can pretrain on users' datasets or use as software as a service (SaaS) solutions, like Azure OpenAI Service.

 GPT is a further subset of generative AI.
 GPT is a family of language models that specialize in mimicking human conversational language and are well-suited for chatbots, like Microsoft 365 Copilot or OpenAI's ChatGPT.